DanMedinaGH/HousingAnalysis_2020-2024/README.md

 <img src="/Resources/Question%201%20Resources/7.%20Q1%20Dashboard.png" alt="7.
 Q1 Dashboard" width="400" height="300"/>

-#### Conclusion
-This can mean that HPI increases may be due to causes other than interest and mortgage rates as HPI consistenly increase regardless.<br/>
-However, they may increase more when interest rates increase more dramatically . <br/>

-### 2️⃣  Which economic indicators appear most strongly connected to home price changes?
-### 🔧 Excel Skills Used: Functions & Conditional Formatting

-I used functions to calculate the correlation between Interest Rate, Mortgage Rate, Unemployment Rate, Inflation (CPI), Consumer Sentiment Index and Home Price Index.

-Consumer Sentiment Index - is the outlook of consumers on the economy and their financial situation.
-100 being neutral, > 100 optimisitic, < 100 pessimistic.

 Inflation (CPI) - is the Consumer Price Index or the price change for a basket of goods compared to a base year (i.e. 1982-1984).
 100 is base (1984).
 200 means prices doubled since 1984.

+HPI and inflation have both consistently increased.

+HPI appears to increase when unemployment decreases.
+However, during the 2020-2021 period, unemployment and HPI both increased significantly.

+#### Conclusion
+This means interest and mortgage rates are not good indicators of increasing HPI.
+However, when there is a dramatic spike in interest rates like during 2020-2021, this may indicate HPI may increase.

+Since, HPI and inflation increases consistently, this can mean home prices may not be increasing in innate value, but it is more related to the purchasing power of the dollar.

+Lastly, since HPI and unemployment have inverse decreasing/increasing behavior, this may mean that when there are more people working, then home prices increase due to more demand.
+Also, when there are less people working, HPI decreases because there is less demand.

+However, during 2020-2021 (COVID) both HPI and unemployment increased.
+This can mean that there was still a large demand for housing by a portion of the population.
+This may mean COVID affected people disproportionately.

+### 2️⃣  What are the correlations of HPI to these metrics?
+### 🔧 Excel Skills Used: Functions & Conditional Formatting

+I used functions to calculate the correlation between Interest Rate, Mortgage Rate, Unemployment Rate, and Inflation (CPI) to Home Price Index.

 To calculate the correlations I used
 ```